Finding DBT Therapy Near Me: Dialectical Behavior Therapy Options

 - Support

 The advantages of DBT may include decreasing the risk of self-destructive behaviors, decreasing behaviors that interfere with quality of life, and learning and mastering behavior skills.
-The disadvantages may include significant time commitment with attendance and homework.
+The disadvantages of DBT may include significant time commitment with attendance and homework.
 In addition, the therapy modality may not be the most effective for everyone.

-DBT may be more effective for trauma than CBT due to its approach to addressing intense emotions, which may be common in those with a trauma history.
+DBT may be a more effective treatment for trauma than CBT due to its approach to addressing intense emotions, which may be common in those with a trauma history.
 In addition, many individuals diagnosed with personality disorders have a history of trauma, and DBT is effective in treating personality disorders.

 What is DBT therapy best for?

-How expensive is DBT?
+How expensive is DBT treatment?

 What is the success rate of DBT therapy?

-What is DBT not good for?
+What is DBT treatment not good for?

 What are the 4 skills taught in DBT?

-Which is better CBT or DBT?
+Which is better: CBT or DBT?

 What age is DBT good for?